Laser Hair Removal Before and Aftercare | SEV Laser

-18+ 18+ or accompanied by a legal guardian
+18+ 18+ or accompanied by a legal guardian.

-pregnant Not pregnant, trying to become pregnant, or breastfeeding
+pregnant Not pregnant, trying to become pregnant, or breastfeeding.

-isotretinoin No isotretinoin (Accutane) or immunosuppressants in the past 6 months
+isotretinoin No isotretinoin (Accutane) or immunosuppressants in the past 6 months.

 Before your laser hair removal appointment, these are the safety and pre-care measures that’ll ensure you have a great experience.
 Please make sure to follow these recommendations once you’ve scheduled your appointment.

-form Complete forms + get cleared for treatment
+form Complete forms + get cleared for treatment.

-tweezer No waxing or tweezing
+tweezer No waxing or tweezing for 4 weeks.

-No sun No sun exposure or sunless tanner
+No sun No sun exposure or sunless tanner for 2–4 weeks.

-shave Shave 24-48 hours before appointment
+shave Shave 24–48 hours before appointment.

-time Arrive early and with clean skin
+time Arrive early and with clean skin.

 Medical Clearance and Consent Forms